GitNether/paperback/README.md

-# Paperback - Jokers & Consumables
+# Paperback - Jokers & Consumables - Steamodded v1.0.0+

 A vanilla centered mod built upon expanding the base game with jokers (original idea and art by PaperMoon)